Ethos-lab/erebus-AR_access_control/README.md

 The actual implementation, along with the trained models and our training data used are all included in the folder `erebus_policy_gen`.

-1. Start up the Docker using `sudo docker run -it --rm -p 8888:8888 sbu:erebus`.
+1. If you are using Docker, start up Docker using `bash docker_run.sh`.
 If you have configured Anaconda virtual environment on your local system, activate the conda environment `conda activate nlp` in your current shell.

 2.  ` cd policy_gen `

-3. Start a Jupyter Notebook Server
-For Docker, `jupyter notebook --ip=* --port=8888 --allow-root` and `jupyter notebook` for local Anaconda environment.
+3. Start a Jupyter Notebook Server.
+For Docker, `bash jupyter_run.sh` and `jupyter notebook` for local Anaconda environment.

 4. Open the Jupyter notebook console in your browser with the provided URL.
 It will be something like `http://127.0.0.1:8888/?token=<tokenID>`